enormandeau/guideseq_ibis/README.md

 ## TODO

+- Report guide differences for all enriched targets
 - Add parameters from `dsb_one_file.py` to config file
 - Create test dataset (from the big dataset to come for the article)
 - Modify `validate_project.sh`